The Foodie's Guide To Kosher Office Snacks

 You can simply filter to show kosher products only and then pick the ones that speak to you.
 It’s that easy!
 Plus, as we stock your office kitchens with those products, you can get a birds-eye view into your offices’ consumption patterns to ensure you are stocking the perfect amount for your employees’ needs.

 You’d be surprised how many of your favorite office snacks are actually kosher, so you may already have a good mix in your office.
-That said, if you’re looking to add a few more kosher items, we recommend checking out these top kosher office snacks among Crafty clients.
+That said, if you’re looking to add a few more kosher options, we recommend checking out these top kosher office snacks among Crafty clients.

-Nuts & Sea Salt
+- KIND Dark Chocolate Nuts & Sea Salt

-Kirkland Organic
+- Kirkland Organic Hummus

-Stacy’s Pita Chips
+- Stacy’s Pita Chips Simply Naked

-RXBar Chocolate
+- RXBar Chocolate Sea Salt

-Wholly
+- Wholly Guacamole

 Brand Spotlight